mcgingras/standard-audio-contracts/README.md

 When you call `_mint` you pass the tokenId, so as long as tokenId and the index within the array are the same, there really isn't any problem or need for functions in enumerable like `getIdAtIndex`...

 we should be fine.

+We should make the contracts payable -- right now they are not payable which I am realizing is probably not the way we want them set up!